How To Use Fresh Horse Manure In The Garden

 How to apply fresh horse manure in the garden

-• Manure tea.
-This is a slurry mix made by adding manure to a barrel of waterOpens in a new tab. and leaving for a couple of weeks or more to mature.
-Thereafter you just add 1-2 inches to the bottom of a watering can filled with water and feed your plants twice per week – especially fruiting plants like tomatoes.
+• Manure tea: This is a slurry mix made by adding manure to a barrel of water and leaving it for a couple of weeks or more to mature.
+Thereafter, you just add 1-2 inches to the bottom of a watering can filled with water and feed your plants twice per week – especially fruiting plants like tomatoes.

-• Hot bed gardens.
-This is a technique that indeed relies on fresh manure to create heat and is particularly useful for those keen to get an early start in the vegetable garden.
+• Hot bed gardens: This technique indeed relies on fresh manure to create heat and is particularly useful for those keen to get an early start in the vegetable garden.
 (See more below on hot bed gardening).

-• To use raw manure that has not been composted then dig it into the soil at the end of the season and over the next few months it will break down to some extent and add valuable nutrients for the spring plants.
+• To use raw manure that has not been composted, dig it into the soil at the end of the season.
+Over the next few months, it will break down to some extent and add valuable nutrients for the spring plants.

 Using composted horse manure